RorYin/RorYin-s-Whatsapp-Bday-Bot/README.md

 + Fun to use.
 + Its completely free of cost, hosting might cost you a minimum sum.
 + If interested you can try deploying your own using the open source code.
-+ Currently deployed on render.
++ Currently deployed on pythonanywhere.
 + WhatsApp API from GreenAPI is use in this bot.
 (A great alternative to many paid APIs available).
 + Note: The free version allows 3 chats and 1000 messages per month, which is usually sufficient for a birthday bot for group with participants of 200+.